schlae/HardDriveInfo/README.md

 The PCB schematic and layout for 20938 are available, see st251/20938.
 This board is used in the ST-251-1 as well as the ST-277R (-300 version).

+The PCB schematic and layout for 21020 are available, see st251/21020.
+This board is used in the ST-277R-1.

 **20629 to 20938 changes**